-Utah officer who pulled gun on black child sparks protests
+Correction: Gun Pointed At Black Child-Protest story

 Woods Cross Police Chief Chad Soffe said Monday he is not looking to terminate the unidentified officer.

-Jerri Hrubes, who is black, said a white Woods Cross police officer pulled his gun on her son while he was playing outside on June 6.
+Jerri Hrubes said a white Woods Cross police officer pulled his gun on her son, who is black, while he was playing outside on June 6.

 Soffe said the officer mistook the boy for a potential suspect during a pursuit of armed suspects.